haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 By performing an exhaustive search of all geometrically feasible complexes consistent with the cross-linking data, DISVIS can extract key interacting residues.
 This is additional information that might be beneficial to guide the docking as demonstrated here.

-We should also note that the modelling was done from models of PRE5 and PUP2, with their limitations.
+We should also note that the modeling was done from models of PRE5 and PUP2, with their limitations.
 If better, higher accuracy structures are available the results might well be different.
 Still, from this analysis, the recommended scenario for docking using our HADDOCK software would be the combination of distance restraints representing the cross-links with interface information extracted from the DISVIS interaction analysis.